-CT AHEC and UConn Health (under contract with the National Science Teachers Association) are pleased to sponsor the 2019 Connecticut Junior Science and Humanities Symposium (a part of the U.S. Army, Navy and Air Force Junior Science and Humanities Symposia Program).
+CT AHEC and UConn Health (under contract with the National Science Teaching Association) are pleased to sponsor the 2020 Connecticut Junior Science and Humanities Symposium (a part of the U.S. Army, Navy and Air Force Junior Science and Humanities Symposia Program).

 JSHS is designed to challenge and engage students (grades 9-12) in science, technology, engineering or mathematics.
 Individual students compete for scholarships and recognition by presenting the results of their original research efforts before a panel of judges and an audience of their peers.
-The top five presenters at the CT-JSHS will be invited to attend the National Symposium April 24-27, 2019 in Albuquerque, New Mexico, fully paid for by JSHS.
-We also offer cash and scholarship awards totaling close to $23,000.
+The top five presenters at the CT-JSHS will be invited to attend the National Symposium April 15-18, 2020 in Norfolk, Virginia, fully paid for by JSHS.
+We also offer cash and scholarship awards totaling close to $40,000.

 At the CT-JSHS, CT students compete, exhibit or simply observe their peers.
 The official day begins with registration at 7:30 a.m., followed by welcome, keynote, and then three simultaneous tracks involving oral presentation sessions, competitive poster judging, lab tours, career panel, STEM poster exhibition (noncompetitive), EASTCONN's Mobile STEM Lab, and a humanities activity.
-The day concludes with a banquet/awards ceremony from 5 to 6:30 p.m.
+The day concludes with an awards ceremony from 5:00 to 5:30 p.m.

 There is no fee for attending.